Sound of Hope: The Story of Possum Trot: Production

 Filming took place in Macon, Georgia in the fall of 2022, with a budget of $8.5 million.
 In February 2024, it was announced that Angel Studios acquired North American distribution rights to the film.

 Release

 The film had an early release in theaters exclusively on June 19, 2024, followed by a full theatrical release on July 4, 2024.
 In June 2024, Angel Studios announced they had entered into a marketing partnership with the conservative media company The Daily Wire, co-founded by podcaster and author Ben Shapiro.
+In a statement on Instagram, Letitia Wright distanced herself from The Daily Wire saying it wasn't her decision to partner with the company.

 Reception

 Box office

 In the United States and Canada, Sound of Hope: The Story of Possum Trot was released alongside Despicable Me 4 and was projected to gross $4–6 million from 2,250 theaters in its opening weekend.
 It made $3.1 million on its first weekend.

 Critical response

 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, while those polled by PostTrak gave the film a 94% positive score, with 87% saying they would definitely recommend it.